Sucker Free

-Sucker Free, known as Sucker Free Daily on weekdays and then Sucker Free Countdown on Sundays, is MTV2's sole hip-hop video block.
+Sucker Free, known as Sucker Free Daily on weekdays and then Sucker Free Countdown on Sundays, was a former hip-hop video block on MTV2.
 Previously, Sucker Free aired weekdays for one hour, then eventually sporadically until the week leading to February 28, 2010.
 Sucker Free Countdown, its 2-hour top 15 countdown, aired Sundays at 11 am ET/PT and 11 pm ET/PT.
 Sucker Free originated from a block branding of hip-hop videos on MTV2 Sundays called Sucker Free Sundays in 2002, and eventually became the branding of MTV's main hip-hop program weekdays from 2006 until 2008.
 In October 2012, the show was relaunched as The Week in Jams.

 History

 Sucker Free debuted on May 29, 2006.
 Its previous moniker, Direct Effect, debuted on September 25, 2000, and was more robust in comparison to Sucker Free.
 From its start, it was marketed and produced almost like a hip-hop version of TRL.
 However, as the network drifted away from music and began to promote general pseudo-reality programming to teens in afternoons rather than video-branded programming, the series became a pre-taped program consisting mostly of videos and some viewer interaction, and the time slot was pushed back to early A.M. hours (first 10 am, then 8 am, then as early as 6:30 am) before the program's end in 2008.